Somerset County Cricket Club in 2009: Reaction

 After the conclusion of the Champions League tournament, Justin Langer retired from professional cricket.
 Trescothick replaced him as Somerset captain for the 2010 season.
-Somerset also lost Andrew Caddick to retirement.
+Somerset also lost Andy Caddick to retirement.
 Wicket-keeper Carl Gazzard also announced his retirement at the end of the season aged 27, having lost his place in the Somerset side to Craig Kieswetter.
 Additionally, Somerset released Wes Durston and Omari Banks, both of whom they felt were surplus to requirements.
 Somerset addressed the weakness of their spin bowling by signing Murali Kartik as their overseas player for 2010.

 Kieswetter's performances in the 2009 season led to his inclusion in the England Performance Programme squad in November and December of that year, and he was part of the England Lions squad which toured the United Arab Emirates in early 2010, along with Somerset team-mate Peter Trego.
 His full England debut came shortly after in Bangladesh.
 Additionally, two of Somerset's young players, Jos Buttler and Calum Haggett played for England Under-19s during the English winter.

 Financially, Somerset broke even in 2009, generating a gross turnover of £4.5 million.
 The club achieved this despite carrying out significant building work on the County Ground during the period: the "Somerset Stand", a 3,000-seat grandstand opened in April, while the "Andy Caddick Pavilion" was completed just over a month later, providing new dressing rooms and club offices.
 Andy Nash, the Somerset chairman, highlighted the catering department and match-day income as being particularly successful in 2009, with both areas exceeding £1 million in revenue during the year.